sprhawk/MyGist/tools/rsync.md

 -n, --dry-run               perform a trial run with no changes made

+-C, --cvs-exclude           auto-ignore files in the same way CVS does

 -r, --recursive             recurse into directories -u, --update                skip files that are newer on the receiver -t, --times                 preserve modification times